The best pay as you go phones will provide you the freedom to buy minutes and data as you use them instead of paying up front.

 1. How does it work?

-Most cell phone companies offer prepaid plans.
+Most cell phone companies offer prepaid plans, though some also offer pay as you go options.
 When you decide to purchase a prepaid mobile phone, you will be able to buy a prepaid cell phone plan with a sim card.
 The sim card will contain the number of minutes and data you've paid for.
 Once the sim card runs out, you'll have to pay to get it refilled.
 There are no contracts and no monthly plan bills involved.

 There is a catch when it comes to prepaid cell phones.
 While they don't usually require a contract or a credit check, paying for minutes and data as you go is not always cheaper.
 For example, if you continuously buy hundreds of prepaid minutes and large amounts of prepaid data just to avoid a contract, you could be wasting a lot of money.
 When you pay as you go and don't commit, you don't get a deal on your purchase.